LiBuchauer/libuchauer.github.io/index.md

 <img style="width:7em" src="images/foto_2023.jpg" align="right">
 I am professor of Systems Biology of Infectious Diseases at the Department of Infectious Diseases and Intensive Care at Charité - University Medicine, Berlin.

-Previously, I worked as a Senior Computational Biologist and Project Team Lead at [immunai](https://www.immunai.com/) in Tel Aviv.
+Previously, I worked as a Senior Computational Biologist and Project Team Lead at immunai, Inc. in Tel Aviv.
 Before that, I was a postdoctoral research fellow at the Weizmann Institute of Science and a PhD student at the German Cancer Research Center.

 As a computational biologist with a background in physics, I develop computational methods for omics data, analyse such data, and build mathematical models of biological systems with a focus on the immune system.